 I poured the solution in … no special tools here … just give it a shake and then another every few minutes.
 If the tank is old and well-used like mine, you will be able to smell all the gunk the KBS Klean is dissolving inside the tank and you suddenly realize why you have to clean the tank.
 After about 10 minutes I tipped the solution out and boy it sure looks different now – nasty!
 Just repeat the cleaning process with the remaining solution of KBS Klean and rinse with water.
 I now have a clean but still rusty tank.

-Next, I simply poured in the RustBlast (rust remover).
+Next, I simply poured in the RustBlast (rust remover and metal etch).
 I also left a little in the bottom of the bottle for later, not more than an ounce.
 This is a simple step … just give it a shake every 3 or 4 minutes to keep the inside surfaces wet.
 I just did this while I was in the garage working on something else.
 After about 45 minutes, I drained it out and rinsed it again with water.

 The RustBlast didn’t remove all the rust but it did get rid of most of it.
 The sealer is more than able to handle any remaining corrosion.
 The folks at KBS tell me the gas tank sealer is quite similar in chemistry to their rust paint RustSeal and is able penetrate the porosity of the corrosion and seal it.
 I guess that makes sense as their RustSeal product does a similar thing.